aicampbell/fabio/doc/source/install.rst

 Installation
 ============

-FabIO can, as any Python module, be installed from its sources, available on the `Python cheese shop <https://pypi.python.org/pypi/fabio>`_ but we advice to use binary wheels packages provided for the most common platforms:
+FabIO can, as any Python module, be installed from source, available on the `Python cheese shop <https://pypi.python.org/pypi/fabio>`_ but we advise using binary wheels packages provided for the most common platforms:
 Windows, MacOSX.
-For Debian Linux and its derivatives (Ubuntu, Mint, ...), FabIO is part of the distributions and itss package is named *python-fabio* and can be installed via:
+For Debian Linux and its derivatives (Ubuntu, Mint, ...), FabIO is part of the distributions and its package is named *python-fabio* and can be installed via:

 .. code-block:: shell

     sudo apt-get install python-fabio

-If you are using MS Windows or MacOSX; binary version (as wheel packages) are PIP-installable.
+If you are using MS Windows or MacOSX; a binary version (as wheel packages) is PIP-installable.
 PIP is the Python Installer Program, similar to ``apt-get`` for Python.
 It runs under any architecture.
 Since Python 2.7.10 and 3.4, PIP is installed together with Python itself.
-If your Python is elder, PIP can be simply `downloaded <https://bootstrap.pypa.io/get-pip.py>`_ and executed using your standard Python:
+If your Python is older, PIP can be simply `downloaded <https://bootstrap.pypa.io/get-pip.py>`_ and executed using your standard Python:

 .. code-block:: shell